 Your height, weight, skill level, and preference determine the best flex for you.
 It would be best to check in with a Ski Expert on Curated since it varies so much from person to person.
 But below, we will look at all the flex categories so you can understand the pros and cons of each.

-These specific numbers are general ratings that depend greatly on your specific height and weight, so take the men's and women’s recommendations with a grain of salt.
+These specific numbers are general recommendations that depend greatly on your specific height and weight, so take the men's and women’s recommendations with a grain of salt.

 Good for a beginner skier and anyone who is a bit lighter weight.
 If you are on the bunny hill, greens, and maybe the occasional blue—this is likely the best choice for you.
 Soft flex boots generally have the thinnest plastic liner, and for anyone who is just getting into skiing and is not yet familiar with the woes of wearing ski boots, it will be the least shocking entry to the sport since they are the most comfortable.
 They allow you to flex forward quite a bit, which offers the most control for beginners.
 They are also a great option for intermediate skiers who weigh a bit less.